scicloj/notespace/README.md

 ## What is it?

-This library is an attempt to answer the following question: can we have a notebook-like experience in Clojure without leaving our favourite editor?
+This library is an attempt to answer the following question: can we have a notebook-like experience in Clojure without leaving one's favourite editor?

 ## Status